 very high cost.

 Qualified Health Plans and Essential Benefits

-On January 1, 2014 all existing and newly-issued major medical plans will have
+On January 1, 2014 all existing and newly-issued major medical plans had to become

 plans under HCR.
-Metal or “Metalized” plans are the new Bronze, Silver, Gold or Platinum
+Metal or Metalic plans are the Bronze, Silver, Gold or Platinum plans required

-as they are known.
-These Essential Benefits will be very expensive.
-Not only will non-grandfathered
+Benefits,” as they are known.
+These Essential Benefits are expensive.
+Not only were non-grandfathered

-plans be guarantee-issue and have no pre-existing conditions excluded, many new benefits will also be required to be included that are not covered
+plans guarantee-issue and had no pre-existing conditions excluded, many benefits were required to be included that were not

 Ambulatory patient services (unlimited